yandex/odyssey/README.md

-**Shapito**
+**shapito**

 PostgreSQL protocol-level client C library.

-Library is designed to provide most of the functions needed to write or read [PostgreSQL protocol messages](https://www.postgresql.org/docs/9.6/static/protocol.html).
+Library is designed to provide most of the functionality needed to write or read [PostgreSQL protocol messages](https://www.postgresql.org/docs/9.6/static/protocol.html).
-Both Frontend(FE) and Backend (BE) messages are supported.
+Both Frontend (client to server) and Backend (server to client) messages are supported, making it possible to write client or server simulation applications.

 No network part is supported.
-Only buffer management and validation.
+Only buffer management and packet validation.

 **PostgreSQL packet validators**